phantom-lol/Year2Homework/README.md

 # hello

-all of the year 2 homework practical question solutions from bp (because im sigma like that)
+my solutions to the year 2 homework questions fr. there are like 2 of them im proud of the rest suck
 > cool quote

 also go look at my [bio](https://guns.lol/phabnatom)